nicksettoon/the-forest/nodes/the-view.md

 You think, "I'd like to listen to that albumn right now."
 Suddenly, all other sound disappears from your perception.
 The world falls to a hush; kind of there, kind of not.
 Then [this](https://youtu.be/AmmFD2OIs_k) takes it's place.

+In front of you lay nothing but black sand, teal ocean with bubble blue froth, and the sky... oh the sky.
+The best part.

+  The brightness of it, is that perfect calm that comes just before the sun goes down.
+The calm where the world is beginning to wind down after a fresh new bright day of possibilities.
+The system is shifting it's weight, it's energy, it's appearance... to an entirely different world of possibilities.
+The cycle of this plays out around your house, until you deem it change.

+  It's hue, a deep purple that huggs your mind as to stare out at it, the same way the forest hugs your abode.

+Your plot, however, is the one constant that never changes.
+Not a single atom of the house withers, or leaves.
+Objects return themselves to where you set their home to be.
+They provide you what you want whenever you want it, but you still take the time out to engage in the processes you love.
+The cleaning, the cooking, the pet care.

+You live here, but can leave whenever you want in the time it takes to generate a thought.

 <!-- I spent "a long time" with the perspective that I've given here.
 And for the vast majority of it, it made me impossibly depressed.
 I would look around at my physical situation in spacetime and I would be demoralized by my capabilities in that moment relative to how strong and capable I wanted to be.